PavanRajkumar/academic-kickstart/content/publication/Transfer-Learning/index.md

 abstract: "Sorry!
 Experiments are still running and abstract not written yet.
 Stay tuned!"

 # Summary.
 An optional shortened abstract.
 summary: "Transfer Learning is often used to speed up the training process of ML models by using existing weights and architectures as a basis step.
 This study compares the transfer learning performance on popular CNNs - AlexNet, VGG16, LeNet, InceptionV3, ResNet.
-(Paper under construction)"
+(Research Ongoing)"

 tags: [Transfer Learning, CNNs, Medical Image Analysis]
 categories: []